kumahq/kuma/docs/madr/decisions/011-multizone-envoy-admin.md

     "instances": [
       {
         "address": "192.168.1.100",
+        "interCpPort": 5682,
+        "id": "<instance_id>",
+        "leader": true
+      },
+      {
+        "address": "192.168.1.101",
-        "apiServerHttpsPort": 5682,
+        "interCpPort": 5682,
-        "id": "<instance_id>"
+        "id": "<instance_id>",
-      }
+        "leader": false
+      },
     ]
   }
 ```

-Every CP instance would start a component that updates itself in the instances list if they are not on the list.
+Every CP instance connects to a leader to inform they are alive.
-Additionally, a leader would check the connection to all instances and remove them from the list.
-This way we can clear dead instances without using heartbeat, avoiding time based events, clock skews etc.
+A leader is the only writer of this config and periodically flushes info of all instances they received the ping from.
+Every follower sends the ping message every 10s.
+If after 30s the leader did not receive the ping, it can remove the instance from the list.

 On Kubernetes, we could have an alternative implementation.
 Leader can start a component that fetches Pods in system namespace and dumps this to a Config.
 However, I'd like to avoid separate implementations for Kubernetes and Universal.